minghai-jiang/biodiversity-app/public/markdown/Northern Paraguay deforestation.md

 The Chaco in Paraguay is a large sparsely habited area of about 150.000 square kilometers.
 The vast amount of forests make the Chaco of enourmous ecological value.
-Unfortunately much of this forest is dissapearing in an unpresedented rate.
+Unfortunately much of this forest is dissapearing at an unpresedented rate.

 This notebook invastigates deforestation in northern Paraguay in recent years.
-Using the Ellipsis API it tackles some of the monitoring chalanges.
-We will be looking at deforestation within registered reserves, within permit areas and within areas for which no status is known.
+Using the Ellipsis API it tackles some of the monitoring challanges.
+We will specifically be looking at deforestation that took place within reserves.
+That is to say deforestation taking place in areas where it is explicitely prohibited.

-The acquisition of the data has been paid for and made publicly available by IUCN the Netherlands comittee.
+The acquisition of the data has been paid for and made publicly available by IUCN the Netherlands comittee and Guyra Paraguay.

-## Setting things up

-In this notebook we shall analyse the public 'Chaco Demo' map.
-This map contains 3 classes forest, natural shrubland and other.
-Furthermore it contains an NDVI index.

-Information has been aggregated to predefined polygons that can either be nature reserves or area designated for deforestation.
+## Programming a deforestation alert bot

+Using python and the Ellipsis API we will write a bot program identifying all reserves that have suffered forest loss.
+The bot will request the total surface area of non-forest in all reserves at 1 july 2018 and flag all situations in which the total non-forest area seems suspicious.

 We will be requiring the following python packages